unity-sds/unity-cs-infra/terraform-ss-proxy/README.md

 ### Configuration Variables

-The install script uses the following default variables (can be overridden via environment variables):
+**IMPORTANT**: Before running the installation, you must edit the configuration variables in `install.sh` to match your environment.
+The script uses the following default variables:

 ```bash
 S3_BUCKET_NAME="ucs-shared-services-apache-config-dev-test"